 European Patchwork Meeting, Alsace September 2022

 The European Patchwork Meeting (Carrefour Européen du Patchwork) features beautiful quilting and textile displays at various locations in and around the picturesque valley town of Sainte-Marie-aux-Mines in Alsace.
-Join us in 2022, register your interest to travel!
+Join us there in 2022!

 What we Love